Is OEPTC applied for and rent/property tax declared?

 Address:

 Double check and be certain you entered the client’s address correctly before efiling.
-If you get the last name, birth date or SIN wrong you won’t be able to efile and the error will be caught.
+If you get the SIN or birth date wrong you won’t be able to efile and if the last name is misspelled you probably won’t be able to.
 But if you get the address wrong the error is not caught and it could potentially cause great inconvenience to the client.

 Changes in Marital Status:

-Common-law status begins only after 12 consecutive months of cohabitation.
+In most cases common-law status begins only after 12 consecutive months of cohabitation.
 It is not retroactive.
-Care should be taken when asking clients when their status as a common law spouse began.
-A client might give the date they first started living together with their partner, but the “date of change” from single to common-law spouse is 12 months later.
+Care should be taken if asking a client when their status as a common law spouse began.
+A client might give the date they first started living together with their partner, but the “date of change” in UFile from single to common-law spouse is 12 months later.

 Spouses receiving social assistance: